michaelfm1211/mdview/DOCS.md

 sequence and the newline is wrapped in an HTML `<blockquote></blockquote>` block.
 A new paragraph block is begun when this block ends.

+One special note about blocks: they are never buffered, ie starting or ending a block will always result in a write to `ctx->html_out` regardless of what `ctx->curr_buf` is.
+For developers, this means that you shouldn't try to buffer or predict stuff between multiple blocks.
+For users, this means that you can't have Markdown links with stuff like headers or lists inside of them. libmdview won't stop you, but you'll get really malformed HTML.
+This shouldn't be a problem for anyone because no major Markdown compiler supports blocks within links, but if you really need it then you can always wrap it in a raw HTML `<a>` tag.
+Decorations still work fine though.
+Add as many text decorations in your link text as your heart desires (however, it's probably better to keep it out of image alt-text).

 ### Special Cases

 While almost everything is built around blocks and decorations, not everything